precice/community-training/fsi-workflow/05_FSI/tasks.md

 ### CalculiX adapter configuration

-This file is specific to the [CalculiX adapter](https://precice.org/adapter-calculix-config.html).
+The file `config.yml` is specific to the [CalculiX adapter](https://precice.org/adapter-calculix-config.html).
 The information here must match the information in `precice-config.xml`.

 The entries of this file specify the path to the preCICE configuration file, the coupling mesh (`Solid-Mesh`, a nodes-based mesh defined in the preCICE configuration file), the read data (forces), and the write data (absolute displacements).
 In this file: